udellgroup/oboe/README.md

 This bundle of libraries, Oboe and TensorOboe, are automated machine learning (AutoML) systems that use collaborative filtering to find good models for supervised learning tasks within a user-specified time limit.
 Further hyperparameter tuning can be performed afterwards.

-The name comes from the musical instrument oboe: in an orchestra, oboe plays an initial note which the other instruments use to tune to the right frequency before the performance begins.
-Our Oboe systems play a similar role in AutoML: we use meta-learning to select a promising set of models or to build an ensemble for a new dataset.
-Users can either directly use the selected models or further fine-tune their hyperparameters.

 On a new dataset:

-- Oboe searches for promising estimators (supervised learners) by matrix factorization and classical experiment design.
-It requires a pre-processed dataset: one-hot encode categorical features and then standardize all features to have zero meanand unit variance.
-For a complete description, refer to our paper [OBOE: Collaborative Filtering for AutoML Model Selection](https://people.ece.cornell.edu/cy/_papers/oboe.pdf) at KDD 2019.
+- Oboe selects promising estimators (supervised learners).
+It requires a pre-processed dataset: one-hot encode categorical features and then standardize all features to have zero mean and unit variance.
+For more technical details, refer to our paper [OBOE: Collaborative Filtering for AutoML Model Selection](https://people.ece.cornell.edu/cy/_papers/oboe.pdf) at KDD 2019.

-- TensorOboe searches for promising pipelines, which are directed graphs of learning components here, including imputation, encoding, standardization, dimensionality reduction and estimation.
-Thus it can accept a raw dataset, possibly with missing entries, different types of features, not-centered features, etc. For a complete description, refer to our paper [AutoML Pipeline Selection: Efficiently Navigating the Combinatorial Space](https://people.ece.cornell.edu/cy/_papers/tensor_oboe.pdf) at KDD 2020.
+- TensorOboe searches for promising pipelines: directed graphs of learning components here, including imputation, encoding, standardization, dimensionality reduction and estimation.
+It can take a raw dataset as input, possibly with missing entries, different types of features, skewed features, etc. For more technical details, refer to our paper [AutoML Pipeline Selection: Efficiently Navigating the Combinatorial Space](https://people.ece.cornell.edu/cy/_papers/tensor_oboe.pdf) at KDD 2020.

-This bundle of systems is still under developement and subjects to change.
-For any questions, please submit an issue.
+This bundle of systems is still under development and subjects to change.
+Please submit an issue for anything.
 The authors will respond as soon as possible.

 ## Installation